mayaobuduyao/FERD/README.md

 # FERD
-The official code for FRRD
+The official code for FERD: Fairness-Enhanced Data-Free Robustness Distillation